 The Strongest Fibre

 There is some controversy over what is the strongest fibre in the world.
-The most well-known strong synthetic fibres used for bullet proof vests, heavy duty backpacks and boots include Kevlar, Spectra, Dyneema and Zylon.
+The strongest synthetic fibres that are used for bullet proof vests, heavy duty backpacks and boots include Kevlar, Spectra, Dyneema and Zylon.
 What is considered to be the strongest natural filament is spider silk, with some spiders producing stronger silk than others depending on the type of spider.
 Further to this, researchers who sprayed spiders with carbon nanotubes and graphene believe that after the spiders ingested these chemicals they produced silk with extraordinary strength even greater than the synthetic fibres.

 How Much Fabric Can Be Used For A Wedding Dress?